The Writer Producer Fund

 - International activity that could build your profile and benefit your creative development – Please note if you are wishing to apply for funding to attend a conference please apply for our International Showcase Fund

-The next deadline is 3rd June at 6pm.
-Applications will open soon.
+The next deadline is Friday 29th June at 6pm.

 If you are an artist or band, the following project-based funding schemes may be more relevant to you:

 –Momentum – supports artists/bands who make their own music and are at crucial career tipping points with team members in place to set up long-term careers – up to £15k for recording, touring, marketing, etc.

 –International Showcase Fund – supports artists/bands at international showcase and conference events.
 Once you are invited to take part in international conference events, you can apply for up to £5k of funding.

 – The Open Fund for Music Creators & Women Make Music – up to £5k of funding for projects which result in the creation and performance of outstanding new music.
 This differs from the Writer/Producer fund which focusses on long-term career development.